Regd.No.: 126198/071/072

 How should I prepare myself for this trek?

-You should do activities such as cycling, jogging, stair climbing.
+You should do activities such as cycling, jogging, and stair climbing.
 This is going to help you gain some stamina by strengthening your lungs, legs, and heart.
 You should prepare yourself both mentally and physically for this trek.
 Studying about the mountains of Nepal would be a great idea as well.

 What is the accommodation like in the Dollop Region?